-The Marine Service Center provides boats, research platforms, and diving supervision for university-sponsored projects in and around the Gulf of Mexico.
+The Marine Service Center provides vessel support, research support, and scientific diving training and supervision for university-sponsored projects in and around the Gulf of Mexico.
 Departments including Anthropology, Biology, Earth and Environmental Sciences, and others make use of the facilities at MSC for hands-on learning and research.

 Boats, Facilities, and Platforms

-MSC has a number of vessels and platforms available for research associated with the University of West Florida which for are suitable for a variety of uses.
-These include Pontoon boats, bay boats, off-shore vessels, and a dive platform for coastal and estuarine research, as well as several craft which are suited for operations in deeper Gulf waters.
+MSC has a number of vessels and platforms available for research associated with the University of West Florida which are suitable for a variety of uses.
+These include Pontoon boats, bay boats, off-shore vessels, and a dive platform for coastal and estuarine research.
 For more information on watercraft available through the Marine Services Center, please consult the below list of vessels and their descriptions.

-The following boats are available to University of West Florida, Faculty, Staff and Students for research purposes.
+The following boats are exclusively available to University of West Florida, Faculty, Staff and Students for research purposes.